maurocordioli/viperus/README.md

 viperus is an (in)complete configuration solution for Rust applications. inspired  heavly inspired by the wonderful go package <https://github.com/spf13/viper>
-I have already said that it is incomplete? use at your own risk. ;-)
+use at your own risk. ;-)
 ##
-no Go projects are built using Viperus :-)
+no Go projects h̶a̶s̶ ̶b̶e̶e̶n̶ ̶h̶a̶r̶m̶e̶d̶ are built using Viperus :-)

+## Recent Changes
+* 0.1.5 add watch_all files with autoreload
+* 0.1.4 add format : java properties files
+* 0.1.3 better clap args : default values
+* 0.1.2 relaod config from files
+* 0.1.1 fixes dcs
+* 0.1.0 first release

 ## What is Viperus?
 handle some types of configuration needs and formats.